heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 author: heycarsten
 ---

-> Before I get into the shape of LCBO API to come, I think it's finally time to
+> Before I get into the shape of LCBO API to come, I think it's about time I
-> tell the story of how LCBO API began, and the highs and lows of getting to
+> told the story of LCBO API, it's been an incredible journey filled with highs
-> this point.
-It's a lengthy read, so if you'd rather just [skip ahead](#v2) to
+> and lows.
+It's a bit of a lengthy read, so if you'd rather [skip ahead](#v2)
-> the new stuff, I won't mind. <i class="fa fa-smile-o"></i>
+> to the new stuff, I won't mind. <i class="fa fa-smile-o"></i>

 This December marks _six years_ since I picked up Rod Phillips&rsquo; book [The 500 Best-Value Wines in the LCBO](http://www.amazon.ca/The-Best-Value-Wines-LCBO-2009/dp/155285938X):